§Single-Responsibility Classes for CSS

 For context, Tailwind CSS(opens in new tab), which started as a statically generated library in 2017, eventually reached similar conclusions (largely thanks to Windi CSS(opens in new tab)) and developed its own on-demand JIT engine(opens in new tab), generating classes only when needed.

-Anthony Fu, the author of Windi CSS, wrote a great article titled “Reimagine Atomic CSS”.
-If you’re interested in this topic, I highly recommend giving it a read.
+Anthony Fu(opens in new tab), the author of Windi CSS, wrote a great article titled “Reimagine Atomic CSS(opens in new tab)”.
+I highly recommend giving it a read.

-If you’re interested in the history and evolution of utility-first CSS architecture, check out this great interview with Thierry Koblentz: “The Making of Atomic CSS”.
+For more on the history and evolution of utility-first CSS architecture, check out this interview with Thierry Koblentz: “The Making of Atomic CSS(opens in new tab)”.